Mahogany

-Sheet music available through Syrinx Press:
+Sheet music is available through Syrinx Press:

 “A Cellist on the Skytrain” was composed in 2004, while I was an undergraduate student at Simon Fraser University.
 Being a music student, and a cellist, I would often have to lug my cello to school (on the SFU campus at Burnaby Mountain), a journey which involved two bus connections and a skytrain.
 I have always been fascinated with the musicality of Vancouver’s skytrains — the audible glissandi, the harmonic overtones, and the rhythmic motion of the trains were all things I could relate to as a string player.
 The piece is simply a field recording taken of one such journey to school, with a superimposed cello counterpoint.